huntabyte/bits-ui/sites/docs/content/components/date-field.md

 The `DateField` component is an alternative to the native `<input type="date">` element.
 It provides a more flexible and customizable way to select dates within a designated field.

-Before jumping into the `DateField` component, it's important to understand how dates and times are handled in Bits UI.
-You can learn more about this on the [Dates](/docs/dates) page.

 ## Structure

 ```svelte